gbmhunter/blog/content/pcb-design/pcb-design-checklist/index.md

 ### Manufacturer

-* Find out wether manufacturer wants paste on Fiducials (not usually)
+* Find out whether manufacturer wants paste on fiducials (not usually)
 * Make sure Gerber output contains all the required files (including a file for every copper layer)
 * Do not send the keep-out layer to the manufacturer.
 Some people use it just as a board outline, while others use it to also prevent Altium from drawing on layers in other specific places on the PCB (such as adding clearances to objects).
 This creates confusion.
 Use Mechanical 1 to define the board outline and any routed holes.
 * Make sure manufacture information is added to the top copper layer (copper layer is good because it is included in Gerbers).
 This should include: